Arnav0204/Web-Scrapper/README.md

-## TO RUN ON LOCAL MACHINE USE go run scrapper.go main.go
+### To run on local machine use "go run scrapper.go main.go"